jpapini/tools-javascript/packages/git-hooks/README.md

-# Tools - Husky configuration <!-- omit in toc -->
+# Tools - Git hooks <!-- omit in toc -->

-Shared Husky configuration for JavaScript projects.
+Shared Git hooks for JavaScript projects.

 ## Table of contents <!-- omit in toc -->